hkupty/todo-zen/README.md

 Options:
      -h --help            Shows this help text
+     -d --max-depth       Maximum traversal depth.                                [default: 8] Set to 0 to disable.
+     -D --max-src-depth   Maximum depth for a `src/` folder.                      [default: 3] Set to 0 to disable.
+     -t --threshold       When set, exit with code 1 if there are more todos      [default: 0] then the value set in the threshold.
-     -d --max-depth       Maximum traversal depth.
-Set to 0 to disable            [default: 8] -D --max-src-depth   Maximum depth for a `src/` folder.
-Set to 0 to disable  [default: 3] -m --markers         Comment markers to look for in the comments.            [default: TODO,HACK,FIX,FIXME] -x --extensions      File extensions to be considered during search.         [default: zig,java,kt,go]
+     -m --markers         Comment markers to look for in the comments.            [default: TODO,HACK,FIX,FIXME] -x --extensions      File extensions to be considered during search.         [default: zig,java,kt,go]

 ❯ todo-zen
 src/main.zig:4:1:TODO: Make it configurable